 At age 11, prolific and astute billionaire investor Warren Buffett bought his first stock from the money he saved working in his family's grocery store.

 He did odd jobs while he was a teen and used the money he saved to buy stocks of local companies.
-Buffett’s first tryst with investment came in the year 1941.
-A lot of things have changed between then and now, most notably with kids being well informed via modern communication devices.
+Buffett’s first experience with investment came in the year 1941.
+Things have changed between then and now, most notably with kids being well informed via modern communication devices.

 How Kids Can Start Investing